DhayalanJazz/aws-serverless-api/README.md

  1. Click "Create function" in AWS Lambda Console

     ![Create function](./images/Create%20a%20function.png)
  3. Select "Author from scratch".
-Use name LambdaFunctionOverHttps , select Python 3.7 as Runtime.
+Use name "LambdaFunctionOverHttps" , select Python 3.12 as Runtime.
 Under Permissions, select "Use an existing role", and select lambda-apigateway-role that we created, from the drop down
  4. Click "Create function"

     ![Lambda function setup](./images/Lambda%20Function%20Setup.png)